 When I was in my 20's, I already knew I didn't want to work all my life.
 However, I had very little understanding of how much I'd need to retire, let alone anything else about financial education.
 Frequent credit limit increases, and the constant “keeping up with the Jones's” mentality kept me from ever getting ahead.
 But, I was credit rich!
 Sure, I've always had a knack for making money.
 Still, my financial situation didn't change until I learned how to make a budget and spend less than I earn.

-Determining How Much One Needs to Retire
+Determining How Much One Needs To Retire

 If you were to poll 1000 people and ask them, “How much do I need to retire,” you'd probably get a range from 5 million to 100 million or more.
-The reality is, that many of these same folks hope they can retire at 62 with 300k.
+The reality is, many of these same folks hope they can retire at 62 with 300k.
 Knowing when you can retire depends mainly on your cost of living, less your expenses.

 How Much Income Should I Have in Retirement?